REANA-Client¶

 List all workflows and sessions.

-The list command lists workflows and sessions.
-By default, the list of workflows is returned.
-If you would like to see the list of your open interactive sessions, you need to pass the –sessions command-line option.
+workflows is returned.
+If you would like to see the list of your open

 $ reana-client list –all